SylvainMontagny/LoRaBAC/README.md

     * Select the LoRaBAC.json file from the [GitHub repository](https://github.com/SylvainMontagny)
 2. **Connect the MQTT client:**
     * In Node-RED, locate the MQTT client subscriber node (on the left).
-    * Enter the MQTT broker details (server address, login, password).
+    * Enter the MQTT broker details (broker address, login, password).
     * Set the topic to subscribe to (see the comment panel in your flow).
 3. **Deploy and test:**
     * Click `Deploy` in Node-RED.